Nebraska COVID-19 update: Three more inmates test positive; Life Care Center reports additional deaths Wednesday

 The center first received notification that someone in the building had tested positive for COVID-19 on April 27, the release states, and that all residents and staff were notified of the case April 28.

 The release also notes that a resident who was hospitalized May 8 later tested positive and that all residents were tested May 11.

-6 News confirmed on May 14 that two-thirds of residents had tested positive.
+6 News confirmed on May 14 that

 On Wednesday, the Nebraska Department of Health and Human Services visited the facility and conducted an inspection.
 The findings are being reviewed.

 An infection preventionist from Nebraska's Infection Control Assessment and Promotion Program is working with the center on precautions and protocols for safety of residents and staff.